GlacioHack/xdem/doc/source/uncertainty.md

 The tables below summarize the characteristics of these methods.

-### Estimating and modelling the structure of error
+### Estimating and modeling the structure of error

 Frequently, in spatial statistics, a single correlation range is considered ("basic" method below).
 However, elevation data often contains errors with correlation ranges spanning different orders of magnitude.